 Crypto trading involves a lot of risks, high stress levels and much more time spent on your computer.
 It’s not easy to achieve profit with this method because you will have to spend hours in front of your computer screen without seeing any profits yet.
 You can even lose money in the long run if you don’t know what you are doing or how to manage risk properly which makes it much less profitable than crypto investing.

-In contrast, crypto investing has less stress levels because it does not involve any actual trading activities but simply buying cryptocurrencies that have potential for growth over time (like BTC).
+In contrast, crypto investing has less stress levels because it does not involve any actual trading activities but simply buying cryptocurrencies that have the potential for growth over time (like BTC).
 This allows you to make profits even when the market is down as long as there is still some good news coming out from the companies behind these coins such as partnerships with large companies like Amazon or Facebook.